Cursed Job Market Signaling: Introduction

 As a first step in studying the effect of cursedness in signaling games, we focus on one of the simplest applications: the job market signaling model by \cite{spence1973job}.
 In this model, a worker (the sender) privately knows whether their productivity is high or low and can obtain costly education---which does not affect their productivity---as a signal to a firm (the receiver).
 Since education does not enhance productivity, transmitting the same amount of information with less education constitutes an efficiency improvement.

 In Section \ref{sec:spence_signaling}, we characterize the set of $\chi$-CSE, showing that as long as players are not fully cursed (i.e., $\chi < 1$), a separating $\chi$-CSE always exists (Proposition \ref{prop:sep_cse_ic}), regardless of the degree of cursedness.
-However, when players are fully cursed ($\chi = 1$), the sender believes that the receiver completely ignores the informational content of the costly signal, leading both types of the sender to choose zero education (Proposition \ref{prop:pool_cse_ic}).
+However, when players are fully cursed ($\chi = 1$), the sender believes that the receiver completely ignores the informational content of the costly signal, leading both sender types to choose zero education (Proposition \ref{prop:pool_cse_ic}).
 This result suggests that the effect of cursedness on information transmission is discontinuous at $\chi = 1$.
 As long as the receiver believes the sender’s signal is informative, even if only slightly, and the sender shares this belief, a separating $\chi$-CSE can be sustained.

 There are multiple separating and pooling $\chi$-CSE for $\chi < 1$.
-In Corollaries \ref{coro:monotone_separating} and \ref{coro:monotone_pooling}, we show that the sets of education levels in separating and pooling $\chi$-CSE decrease with $\chi$,\footnote{This comparative static is in the sense of the weak set order introduced by \cite{che2019weak}.
-See Section \ref{sec:spence_signaling} for a detailed description of the weak set order.} implying that when players are more cursed, the worker will attain less education, i.e., send less costly signals, in equilibrium.
-This result shows that in the canonical job market signaling model, cursedness \emph{improves} the efficiency of information transmission as the same amount of information is transmitted with less socially wasteful signaling.
+In Corollaries \ref{coro:monotone_separating} and \ref{coro:monotone_pooling}, we show that the sets of education levels in separating and pooling $\chi$-CSE decrease with $\chi$, implying that when players are more cursed, the worker attains less education, i.e., send less costly signals, in equilibrium.\footnote{This comparative static is in the sense of the weak set order introduced by \cite{che2019weak}.
+See Section \ref{sec:spence_signaling} for a detailed description of the weak set order.} This result shows that in the canonical job market signaling model, cursedness \emph{improves} the efficiency of information transmission, as the same amount of information is transmitted with less socially wasteful signaling.

 The rationale behind this qualitative result stems from the $\chi$-consistency requirement of $\chi$-CSE.
 When players are $\chi$-cursed, an implication of $\chi$-consistency is that the receiver's posterior belief about any type is bounded below by $\chi$ times the prior probability of that type, regardless of whether the signal is on-path or off-path (Proposition \ref{prop:chi_dampen_update}).
 Hence, as $\chi$ increases, the sender \emph{over-estimates} the expected payoff of deviating from the equilibrium signal, making the incentive compatibility (IC) condition more stringent and leading to a lower equilibrium education level.